As members of the Augsburg community we are expected to demonstrate good stewardship in managing the resources in our care.

 Follow These Simple Steps for Office area recycling:

-- In an office area, collect recyclable paper in the blue desk-side container (paper is typically 80% of the waste produced in a typical office area).
-Students living in residence halls will need to supply their own collection containers; a paper grocery bag works well.
+- Separate recyclable and non-recyclable materials.
+Dispose of all non-recyclable materials: food, liquids, lids, caps, pumps, metallic & plastic foils, etc. Students living in residence halls will need to supply their own collection containers; a paper grocery bag works well.

-- A custodian will collect the hallway containers and put the paper into intermediate storage.
-The collected paper is then hauled to a plant where it is reprocessed (typically into chipboard).
+- A custodian will collect the hallway containers.
+Recyclables are then hauled to a plant where it is re-manufactured.

 Notify Custodial Services if you need a special pick-up.
 For example, you may have large shipping cartons or wish to recycle boxes of old catalogs or brochures.